WordPress/gutenberg/packages/block-editor/src/components/story-update-progress/README.md

 ### mediaFiles

-A collection of media ID that identifies the current story upload.
+A collection of media IDs that identify the current story upload.

 - Type: `Array`
 - Required: Yes